Esteban0305/Esteban0305/README.md

-Hi, I'm Esteban, a student from Colima, Mexico, trying to learn as much as I can.
+Hi!, I'm Esteban Muñoz, a 20-year-old software engineering student from Colima, Mexico.
+Currently studying at Universidad de Colima, I'm passionate about back-end development, especially with TypeScript.
+I enjoy working with databases and managing servers.
+Always looking to learn and contribute to new projects.